tschmuhl/Oracle-APEX---Complete-Guide/README.md

 ## Getting Started - Creating an Account & APEX Workspace

 An APEX Workspace can be acquired in 2 ways.
 The first being through the Oracle Cloud Free Tier and the alternatively through apex.oracle.com.
-I suggest you sign up through the Oracle Cloud Free Tier as this allows you to take advantage of Autonomous Transaction Processing (ATP) and have mundane activities like database maintenance/cleanup, backup, security, and performance managed by Oracle.
+I suggest you sign up through the Oracle Cloud Free Tier as this allows you to take advantage of Autonomous Transaction Processing (ATP).
+There are a few more steps to sign up with ATP but you get a lot more.
+First with ATP all the mundane activities like database maintenance/cleanup, backup, security, and performance managed by Oracle.
 This will allow you to focus on developing high quality applications.
+Second, with ATP you get access to SQL Developer and Oracle Machine Learning SQL Notebooks among other products.

 ### Oracle Cloud Free Tier - Sign Up

 Please review the directions to sign up for an Oracle Cloud Free Tier account below or follow along with this video.

 1. Sign up for an Oracle Cloud Free Tier using this [link](https://www.oracle.com/cloud/free/)
-      - If you already have a Cloud Account, sign in and skip to step #
+      - If you already have a Cloud Account, sign in and skip to [Create ATP Instance](#create-atp-instance)

 2. Click "Start for free"